 Albumin: A protein made in the liver and distributed through the body by the circulatory system.
 Albumin helps maintain or increase blood pressure and blood volume.

-Clotting Factors: Clotting factors are plasma that guide the thinning and clotting of blood.
+Clotting factors: Clotting factors are plasma to guide the thinning and clotting of blood.

 Erythropoietin (EPO): A hormone that stimulates production of red blood cells in your bone marrow.
-Erythropoietin (synthetic) is made from a very small amount of albumin (0.01%), a protein fractionated from plasma donor blood.
-For individuals with religious objections to taking transfusions, EPO is a conscience matter.
+Erythropoietin (synthetic) is made from a very small amount of albumin (0.01 percent), a protein fractionated from plasma donor blood.
+EPO is an option to consider for individuals with religious objections to taking transfusions.

 Heart-lung machine: The heart-lung machine is used in heart surgery to recirculate and oxygenate the patient's own blood.